voltrondata/sqlflite/README.md

                                       options: duckdb, sqlite.
   -H [ --hostname ] arg               Specify the hostname to listen on for the
                                       Flight SQL Server.
-If not set, we will use env var: 'FLIGHT_HOSTNAME'.
+If not set, we will use env var: 'SQLFLITE_HOSTNAME'.
 If that
                                       isn't set, we will use the default of:
                                       '0.0.0.0'.
   -R [ --port ] arg (=31337)          Specify the port to listen on for the